-The Vocational Training System for employees is aimed at improving worker skills and company productivity as well as helping to meet labor market needs.
-The training is funded through Spanish social security contributions set at 0.7% (0.6% contributed by the company and 0.1% by the employee) as well as via the European Social Fund and the Spanish Public State Employment Service (Servicio Publico de Empleo Estatal – SPEE).
-Legislation was introduced a few years ago stating that each employee is entitled to 20 hours of free training per year.
+The Vocational Training System for employees aims at improving worker skills and company productivity as well as helping to meet labor market needs.
+The training is funded through Spanish social security contributions set at 0.7% (0.6% from the company and 0.1% from the employee) as well as via the European Social Fund and the Spanish Public State Employment Service (Servicio Publico de Empleo Estatal – SPEE).
+Each employee can claim 20 hours of free training per year.

 Educational programs for the unemployed in Spain

 There is also a program of training for the unemployed.
 This is mostly funded through the SPEE and managed by the educational authorities of the Autonomous Communities.
-Exact programs will vary across regions but sessions on offer will typically include transferable employability skills as well as some beginner-level courses (e.g. administration, retail).
-Most regions will have a specific program targeted at young people.
+Exact programs vary across regions but sessions on offer typically include transferable employability skills as well as some beginner-level courses (e.g. administration, retail).
+Most regions also have a specific program targeted at young people.